-Mike Bell reached out to bus tour operators to assure that they and their customers knew what was and what was not legal on the island.
+Mike Bell reached out to bus tour operators to ensure that they and their customers knew what was and was not legal on the island.
 They reminded operators of the consequences of promoting illegal activities.
-Improved communications included a text alert system connecting officials and business people, small signs and stickers aimed at pedestrians in line to rent carts and media training for employees to keep them on message.
+Improved communications included a text alert system connecting officials and business people, small signs and stickers aimed at pedestrians in line to rent carts, and media training for employees to keep them on message.
 With better communication, the new traffic patterns could be activated (or deactivated) quickly and easily.

-The Miller and the Jet are public utilities and Route 357 is a state highway.
+The Miller and the Jet are public utilities, and Route 357 is a state highway.
 Todd noted that some merchants initially afraid of driving away business are now on board with the SITF.
-Jim Duffy then introduced Police Chief Steve Riddle who stated that there were 13 arrests and one open container violation on the last weekend of July.
+Jim Duffy then introduced Police Chief Steve Riddle, who stated that there were 13 arrests and one open container violation on the last weekend of July.
 In 2018 there were 104 tickets written.
 He attributed the decline to the factors Brad and Todd mentioned.
 He also said that the Police Department has appointed an Information Officer who, with a colleague, will visit the Sandusky Register in an effort to clear lines of communication.

-He believed that the 360 officers scheduled to work the Kid Rock concert were sufficient although the number of sold tickets approximately 15,000.
-Kathi Spayde introduced the new and improved PIBPOA website where the public records of the Village, the Township, The Police Department, The Mayor’s Court, etc. are just a mouse click away.
-It is a very comprehensive site – a one-stop shopping spot for information about the island.
+He believed that the 360 officers scheduled to work the Kid Rock concert were sufficient, although the number of sold tickets was approximately 15,000.
+Kathi Spayde introduced the new and improved PIBPOA website, where the public records of the Village, the Township, The Police Department, The Mayor’s Court, etc., are just a mouse click away.
+It is a comprehensive site – a one-stop shopping spot for information about the island.